Inverness: Roads

 The Kessock Bridge carries the A9 trunk road across the Beauly Firth.

 Inverness is linked to the Black Isle across the Moray Firth by the Kessock Bridge.
 Three trunk roads link Inverness with the rest of Scotland: the A9 north to Thurso and Wick, and south to Perth (carrying European Route E15) and the Central Belt; the A82 to Glasgow via Fort William; and the A96 to Elgin and Aberdeen.
 Plans are in place to convert the A96 between Inverness and Nairn to a dual carriageway and to construct a southern bypass that would link the A9, A82 and A96 together involving crossings of the Caledonian Canal and the River Ness in the Torvean area, south-west of the town.
 The bypass, known as the Inverness Trunk Road Link (TRL), is aimed at resolving Inverness's transport problems and has been split into two separate projects: the east and west sections.

-In late 2008, the controversial decision by the Scottish Government not to include the full Inverness bypass in its transport plan for the next 20 years was made.
+In late 2008, the Scottish Government made the controversial decision not to include the full Inverness bypass in its transport plan for the next 20 years.
 The government's Strategic Transport Projects Review did include the eastern section of the route, which will see the A9 at Inshes linked to the A96.
 The absence of the TRL's western section, which would include a permanent crossing over the Caledonian Canal and River Ness, sparked dismay among several Highland councillors and business leaders in Inverness who feel the bypass is vital for the city's future economic growth.
 Ultimately both sections received funding from the Inverness and Highland city-region deal.
 The eastern section now also includes a commitment to upgrade the Longman Roundabout to a grade separated interchange.